FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-angular.md

 {% include _image.liquid src="/assets/img/docs/quickstarts/angular/angular-app.png" alt="The sample Angular application." class="img-fluid" figure=true %}

-You have successfully added login, register, and logout to an Angular application.
+You have successfully added login, registration, and logout to an Angular application.

 You now have an access token safely stored as a cookie.
 Any requests you make to an API on the same domain will receive the access token.
 The API can then validate the token and return data or otherwise offer functionality.